Not All Attributes are Created Equal: $d_{\mathcal{X}}$-Private Mechanisms for Linear Queries: Introduction

-In the applications mentioned above, the standard differential privacy (with global privacy budget) is too strong and compromises much in the utility.
+In the applications mentioned above, standard differential privacy (with a global privacy budget) is too strong privacy guarantee and as a result compromises much in utility.
 To address this limitation, several relaxations of differential privacy have been proposed recently \cite{chatzikokolakis2013broadening,he2014blowfish}.
-In this work, we consider \textit{$d_\mathcal{X}$-privacy}, an instantiation of the privacy notion introduced in \cite{chatzikokolakis2013broadening}, for statistical databases.
+Despite the existence of these alternative proposals, they have gained little traction among practitioners.
+Part of the reason, we believe, is the dearth of standard procedures to develop algorithms satisfying these alternative definitions, as compared to differential privacy.
+In this work, we attempt to bridge this gap, by building on the privacy notion of \textit{$d_\mathcal{X}$-privacy}, introduced in \cite{chatzikokolakis2013broadening}.
 Intuitively, $d_\mathcal{X}$-privacy allows specifying a separate privacy budget for each pair of elements $u, v$ in the data universe $\mathcal{X}$, given by the value $d_\mathcal{X}(u, v )$.
-In Section~\ref{sec:dx-privacy-def}, we formally define the $d_\mathcal{X}$-privacy and discuss its properties.

-Our primary objective is to develop $d_\mathcal{X}$-private mechanisms that provide a good trade-off (w.r.t. given utility measure) between privacy and utility.
-Note that \cite{chatzikokolakis2013broadening} have only constructed \textit{universally optimal mechanisms} \cite{ghosh2012universally} under specific $d_\mathcal{X}$ metrics (such as Manhattan metric) for some particular class of queries such as count, sum, average, and percentage queries.
-In particular, we want to tailor any existing differential private mechanisms to satisfy $d_\mathcal{X}$-privacy.
-For this, we propose a \textit{utility measure dependent} pre-processing strategy which applies to \emph{any} data universe $\mathcal{X}$ and \emph{any} choice of the metric $d_\mathcal{X}$.